LuccaBBombo/recipe_blog/README.md

     * The project uses JQuery to simplify DOM manipulation.

 ### Testing
+* The HTML and CSS files were tested by using the W3C Mark Validator Service by direct input of the files on the validator.
+* The Python file was tested by direct input at the (extendsclass.com) file validator.
 * The JavaScript files were tested using JSLint by direct input of the files on the validator.
 * To test the responsiveness of the website in phones, tablets, and desktops screens, I was used the Chrome Developer Tools, verifying how the site reacted in different screen sizes.
 1. Contact form